FatOldSunbro/SummonSign_Redesign/wiki/config/automoderator.md

 ---

-# Section 1 - Auto-remove posts that do not meet formatting guidelines
+# Section 1 - Auto-remove posts that do not meet formatting guidelines / Title Control

 ---